 Sounds pretty awesome, right?
 We certainly think so.
 And these places that we’re going to talk about below are where WE go online to find out what people want.

-When you sit back and hear what people are voicing, you’ll truly be amazed at what you can hear.
+When you sit back and hear what people are voicing, you’ll find golden nuggets to help them!

 - Listen to the complaints of people because those are going to tell you what they don’t want.